Home Loans for Nurses | Mortgage Programs 2025

 Absolutely, you can get a mortgage as a new nurse.
 Many lenders offer home loans for nurses that don’t require a long employment history in the field.
 However, you may need to provide proof of employment and your nursing license.
 If you’re a first-time home buyer, there are also specific loans tailored to your needs, like first-time home buyer loans for nurses.

-Are there home loans for nurses?
+Are there home loans for nurses with bad credit?

 Yes, there are home loans for nurses with bad credit.
 While having a lower credit score can be a hurdle in the mortgage application process, certain programs are designed to help nurses overcome this challenge.
 FHA loans, for example, are more forgiving of lower credit scores and may be a suitable option if your credit falls within the 580–619 range.
 Additionally, some specialized nurse home loan programs offer more flexible qualification criteria, which can be beneficial for those with less-than-perfect credit.
 It’s always a good idea to consult with a mortgage advisor to explore all your options.